Construction & Professional Services Bid Solicitations

 Current Professional Services Solicitations

-- General Engineering Consulting (GEC) Services for the MBTA''s Bus Operations Directorate
+- General Engineering Consulting (GEC) Services for Design and Construction - $500,000 (Mini GEC) Per Contract

 The MBTA is bound by Federal and State statutes to publicly advertise all of its construction projects for the solicitation of bids.
 In order to procure the lowest responsive bidder construction contracts are advertised in various publications and on the MBTA website.
 For contracts with estimated values exceeding one million dollars, prequalification is required.
 Prequalification forms can be found on the MBTA Website, or by clicking here.